 - 6. Total cumulative bottom fishing effort for all subareas/divisions in the area relevant to CM 22-06 is summarised in Table 2.
-Note the table includes all bottom fishing records from the C2 (for longlines) and C1 (for trawls) CCAMLR databases from 1985 to 2010.
-Earlier historical effort is not included, and the C1 database may be incomplete with respect to some recent research trawls. - 7.
+Note the table includes all bottom fishing records from the C2 (for longlines) and C1 (for trawls) CCAMLR databases from 1985 to 2011.
+Earlier historical effort is not included, and the C1 database may be incomplete with respect to some recent research trawls.
+Note also that the total effort used imputed values for missing data so that all effort contributed to the footprint calculations. - 7.
 Actual spatial distributions of fishing effort and the areal extent of fishing footprints will be considered further under 'Impact assessments' below.